MawizKhan/MawizKhan/README.md

 - 👋 Hi, I’m @MawizKhan
 - 👀 I’m interested in development.
 - 🌱 I’m currently enrolled in an undergrad degree in computer science.
-- 💞️ I’m looking for guys with whom I can learn different IT sectors.
+- 💞️ I’m looking for guys with whom I can learn about various IT sectors.
 - 📫 Please reach out to me if you are willing to at mawizkhan20@gmail.com